Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Warranty — MentorPromise Protection Plan.
 Auto-enrolment.
 Lifetime free replacement for confirmed rupture (up to two replacement implants of any size in the same style).
 Ten-year financial assistance for surgical fees on qualifying complications is part of the standard plan.
 An enhanced warranty option, available in some markets for a one-time enrolment fee, extends capsular contracture Baker III/IV, double capsule, and late-forming seroma coverage from three years to ten.

 Where Mentor tends to fit in India.
-Middle of the ₹1,50,000–₹2,00,000 procedure band, with MemoryShape and MemoryGel Xtra slightly higher.
-The default workhorse — patients who prioritise track record and broad profile range over any single technology feature.
+Sits around the ₹1.6 lakh typical case, with MemoryShape and MemoryGel Xtra slightly higher.
+The default workhorse for patients who prioritise track record and broad profile range over any single technology feature.
 Mentor’s catalogue covers narrow Indian chests through wider ones without forcing a base-diameter compromise.

 Allergan / Natrelle: cohesive gel pioneers, smooth-shell pivot